nusofthq/avchat-documentation/wordpress-community-pro.md

   After installation, the super admin can network activate it for all the websites or he can activate it individually for each of his websites.

   If **My Sites** > **Network Admin** > **Dashboard** > **Settings** > **Network Settings** > **Enable administration menus** > **[  ]Plugins** is checked then other network users can independently activate it for their websites too.

   <h4>Network Activation</h4>

-  When network activated it can not be individually deactivated
+  When the plugin is network activated, it can not be individually deactivated.

-  When network activated you must visit the **Settings** > **Video Chat PRO** page for each of the websites in the network for the permissions tables for AVChat3 to be created.
+  When the plugin is network activated you must visit the **Settings** > **Video Chat PRO** page for each of the websites in the network for the permissions tables for AVChat3 to be created.
 Otherwise in the front end you will find the following error:

   `Warning: Invalid argument supplied for foreach() in /home/observer/public_html/wp-content/plugins/avchat-3-pro/avchat3.php on line 86`

-  When using a standard WP installation (non multisite) or when individually activating the plugin for each sub site in the network the tables are created at activation.
+  When using a standard WordPress installation (non multisite) or when individually activating the plugin for each sub site in the network the tables are created at activation.
   <h4>Network Users</h4>

-  When used in a multiste setup, the plugin will show a new column (role) in the Settings > Community PRO PRO area called Network users.
+  When used in a multisite setup, the plugin will show a new column (role) in the **Settings** > **Community PRO** area called **Network** users.
 These are users who belong to the network but they do not belong to any other website on the network other than their own.
 They have no role in other websites than their own.

   <h4>Permissions and Settings</h4>

-  Each site on the nework can control the permissions and settings individually.
-This also means that each site on the network has to have their own connectionstring.
-It is possible for 2 or more websites to use the same connectionstring, in this case they will share the rooms and users list,etc. .
+  Each site on the network can control the permissions and settings individually.
+This also means that each site on the network has to have their own connection string.
+It is possible for 2 or more websites to use the same connection string, in this case they will share the rooms and users list,etc. .

   <h2 id="shortcode-opts">Extended short code functionality</h2>
   To display AVChat 3 in your WordPress page or posts, you will use the short code [chat].